203rd Engineer Battalion (United States): History and lineage

 The regimental headquarters was organized and federally recognized on 2 June 1921 at Aurora, Missouri.
 On 1 October 1921, the regiment was redesignated as the 203rd Artillery Regiment (Antiaircraft), Coast Artillery Corps, and assigned to the VII Corps.
 From 9 July to 5 August 1922, the 1st and 2nd Battalions performed riot control during a coal miners' strike at Moberly and Macon, Missouri.
 On 19 April 1924, the regiment was reorganized as the 203rd Coast Artillery Regiment (Antiaircraft).
 On 18 March 1933, the headquarters location changed to Webb City, Missouri.
 On 1 October 1933, the regiment was relieved from the VII Corps and assigned to the General Headquarters Reserve.
 From 30 April to 4 May 1934, the 2nd Battalion performed riot control duty during a coal miners' strike at Mindenmines, Missouri.
 The entire regiment was used for flood control duty in southern Illinois from 21 January to 5 April 1937.
-Normal summer training usually took place at Camp Clark, Missouri.
+Normal summer training usually took place at Camp Clark, near Nevada, Missouri.
 Because of the lack of locations suitable for live firing of 3-inch antiaircraft guns and machine guns in Missouri, the regiment conducted such training at locations like Camp Custer, Michigan, Fort Sill, Oklahoma, Fort Sheridan, Illinois, Camp Hulen, Texas, and Fort Barrancas, Florida.
-The regiment participated in major maneuvers at Fort Riley, Kansas, and Camp Ripley, Minnesota, in 1937 and 1940.
+The regiment participated in major field army maneuvers at Fort Riley, Kansas, and Camp Ripley, Minnesota, in 1937 and 1940.

 The regiment was inducted into federal service on 16 September 1940 and was assigned to the 33rd Coast Artillery Brigade (Antiaircraft).
 The 3rd Battalion was constituted on 27 May 1942 at Fort McDowell, California.
-The regiment was broken up on 12 February 1944 as follows:
+The regiment was broken up on 12 February 1944 a and reorganized and redesignated as follows: